matthiasferch/tsm/README.md

 tsm: A Typescript vector and matrix math library
 =================================================

-This is node packaged version of the library.
+This is new packaging of the library for node + TypeScript.

 tsm is a a collection of vector, matrix and quaternion classes written in Typescript.